kamzz1107/Data-Visualization-Project/README.md

 # Data-Visualization-Project
-This project is to create a scattered plot published in The Economist which shows the Corruption vs Human Development.
+This project is to create a scattered plot published in The Economist which shows the Corruption vs Human Development index for several countries.

 Requirment:
 1. R (latest version)